-Point-of-Sale (POS) software has made significant progress in the last decade.
-Many businesses have come to realize the benefits of using a POS system and have jumped into the bandwagon.
+Point-of-sale (POS) software has made significant progress in the last decade.
+Many businesses have come to realize the benefits of using a POS system and have jumped onto the bandwagon.

 However, many are still skeptical about implementing a POS system.
 There are many reasons why, but the most common one is that there seems to be confusion between traditional and cloud-based POS software.